-Want to know one simple step to take in structure building that will make your scenery come alive, and your work stand out as different from any others?
-It’s adding small details outside model railroad buildings that makes all the difference in the world.
-And as we see in this video tip from NMRA Master Model Railroader, Gerry Leone, it just takes a little extra time and effort to finish your structures, but it really pays dividends!
+Want to know a simple step that will bring your scenery to life and make your work stand out from the rest?
+Adding small details outside model railroad buildings makes all the difference in the world.
+As we see in this video from MRA Master Model Railroader, Gerry Leone, it may take a little extra time and effort, but the results really pay off!

 Trackside Model Train Building Modifications